 1. Do you prefer working indoors or outdoors, or a mix of both?
 Indoors Outdoors Don't mind/mix of both 2.
 Do you like to work in a lively and bustling environment, or somewhere a bit quieter?
-Livelier environment Quieter environment Don't mind - comfortable in either environment 3. • s provided by your supervisor, our own way to complete tasks?
-Follow instructions Work more independently Don't have a strong preference 4.
-Do you enjoy working at a faster pace, or at a steadier pace?
-Faster pace Steadie r pace Don't mind - happy to work at a faster or steadier pace, as required 5.
-Do you enjoy working closely with team mates to complete tasks, or do you prefer working independently?
-I prefer working in a team I prefer working independently I don't mind - happy to work in a team or independently, as required
+Livelier environment Quieter environment Don't mind - comfortable in either environmen 3.
+Do you work best when following detailed instructions provided by your supervisor, or when you can work more independently and find your own way to complete tasks?
+Follow instructions Work more independer tly Don't have a strong preference 4.
+4. Do you enjoy working at a faster pace, or at a steadier pace?
+Faster pace Stead ier pace Don't mind - happy to work at a faster or steadier pace, as required 5.
+Do you enjoy working closely with team mates to complete tasks, or do you prefer working independently? l prefer working in a tea I don't mind - happy to l prefer working independently team or independently, as required